Lehs/BIG-INTEGER-ANS-FORTH/README.md

 64 bit GForth and GForth-fast on Windows 10;
 32 bit Gforth and GForth-fast on Linux;
-64 bit Gforth and GForth-fast on Linux; vfxlin 4.71 (MPE VFX Forth) on Linux.
+64 bit Gforth and GForth-fast on Linux; vfxlin 4.71 (MPE VFX Forth) on Linux;
+GForth Raspberry Pi 2 (900MHz quad-core ARM Cortex-A7).

 There was a typo in the definition of barrett reduction modulo that caused rare errors for big numbers.
 Now fixed.